What type of campsite is Crosthwaite?

 - You may want to bring your own solar charger or use your own car charger

 - Catering equipment (Did you pack the gas?)

 - Washing up equipment and tea towels (There are no centralised washing up facilities.)

 - Waterproofs, wellies and an umbrella (And yes when it rains, it really rains)

 - Toiletries and a towel and you may wish to bring a swimming costume for the showers

 - Basic First Aid kit

 Can I camp with my friends?

-What if I want to bring a friend or guest for a few extra nights?
+What if I want to invite a visitor for a few nights?

-Overnight visitors must be notified in advance and their fees must be paid to the Camp Manager.
+Overnight visitors must be booked in advance and their fees paid to the Site Manager.